More than 100 rodent droppings found at Norwood restaurant

 JACKSONVILLEM, Fla. - With your safety in mind, we combed through this week's most recent health inspections to find out which restaurants dropped the ball.

-- 17 violations were found throughout the restaurant, 2 were high priority.
+- 17 violations were found throughout the restaurant; two were high priority.

-- Inspectors ordered a brief closure after 4 lives roaches were found on the kitchen floor.
+- Inspectors ordered a brief closure after four lives roaches were found on the kitchen floor.

 - A warning was issued for an employee not wearing a hair net.